symfund/lvgl-port-ma35d1/README.md

 3. To deploy the LVGL demo, copy the out executable binary file 'demo' to target device.

-# For using Wayland on MA35D1, please contact Nuvoton sales representative
 ![Wayland Protocols Code Generator](/wayland-protocol-code-generator.png)

 # LVGL with Wayland on MA35D1